-- SELECTED?
-POINTS DEDUCTED: Any points you wager are subtracted from your points balance for that category.
+- Any points you wager are subtracted from your points balance for that category.

-- NEW!
-ONLY POINTS NEEDED DEDUCTED: If you wager more points than needed for selection, ONLY the points that guaranteed selection are subtracted.
+- Only points needed are deducted.
+If you wager more points than needed for selection, ONLY the points that guaranteed selection are subtracted.
 The rest will be credited back to you.